 Are riding helmets compulsory?
 Yes – bring your own hot-weather helmet.

 What else should I bring?
 Not too much: it can be hot and sunny and could be overcast or rainy but will not get cold.
-Towels are provided and we hope to provide a limited laundry service.
-Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and extra camera batteries, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
+Towels are provided.
+Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and charger, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
 (Voltage is the same but round pin plugs – so you need an adaptor.)
-Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch that we will take to Windsong and Lindani.
+Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch.
 Handbags are not a good idea but remember your passport.

-Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear as we can donate it a welfare project in the Waterberg.
-Crayons, blue pens and pencils are also much appreciated and are something we can donate to the primary school on the route.
+Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear and bras as we can donate it to welfare projects in the Waterberg on day 2.
+Crayons, pencils and blue pens are also much appreciated and can be donated to schools.

 Do cell phones work?
-Occasionally.
-Wifi is weak, We take radio communication and phones.
+Usually.
+Wifi is weak.
+We take radio communication and phones.

-Money: We suggest you don’t change too much money into the local currency as your trip is fully inclusive.
-There are craft shops at Ant’s Nest and Jembisa that take credit cards and we usually give the equivalent of £10 per person per day in tips, which the lodge managers distribute fairly.
+Money: We suggest you don’t change too much money into the local currency.
+Craft shops take credit cards.
+We usually give the equivalent of £10 per person per day in tips, which the lodge managers distribute fairly.

-Riders pay all their own expenses but have been supported along the way.
-To read more about the TWT cycle ride in 2016, please click here
+Riders pay their own expenses but are supported along the way and welcomed in at the end of the day.
+To read more about one of the TWT cycle rides, please click here